 - Sustainable drainage – SUDS are to be considered at an early stage of the design evolution and are the favoured options.
 However, it is recognised that in some circumstances, it could be necessary for ‘hard’ infrastructure solutions to be preferred because of practical or archaeological considerations.

 - A stepwise approach to biodiversity – environmental effects are firstly avoided, then minimised, mitigated, and as a last resort compensated for.
 Enhancement must be secured wherever possible.
 Where the adverse impacts of development outweigh other material considerations, development is to be refused.

 On balance and in conclusion, much of the ground covered within PPW9 is carried forward into the re-structured document and many of the requirements have already been practically applied for some time through the existing comprehensive and rigorous requirements of the development management process.

 We welcome the added emphasis of the role that the use of design in the planning system can have in creating places that people want to live.
 Of course, the benefits that a development can bring will always be commensurate with its scale and the remit of the Planning system, however, we hope that it will give recognition to the major benefits to the health and well being of individuals, families and communities that the delivery of housing to meet needs can bring.
-Indeed, housing is the most basic of human needs and if that’s not met then it seems hard to imagine how the ‘Well Being goals’ can be achieved.
+Indeed, housing is the most basic of human needs and if failure of its delivery continues, then it seems hard to imagine how the ‘Well-being goals’ can be achieved.